CSNG-MFF/website/ikv2.md

 The course will take place every *Monday* at *14:00-17:10* in room *510*.

-For remote access to the lecture join [this Zoom sessoion](https://cuni-cz.zoom.us/j/96504276010?pwd=ajdLMVY3OEtEVWNLTytEMGszZHJVQT09).

 The first 90 minutes will be a lecture followed by 90 minute exercise session.
 The following schedule is provisional, it can change depending on availability of visiting lecturers.